-Morris remained single for all of his life, unlike Richard who married Miranda in 1969.
-Miranda at times got the feeling that she was married to both brothers as Morris spent a great deal of time with Richard on geology-related matters as well as socially.
-Morris was an eligible bachelor and had many girlfriends over the years.
+Morris, Maureen and Leopold Bosch at a Geological Society function (ca. 2017) 2 over the years.
 If any of them had thoughts of marrying him these were soon dispelled as they saw that they would play second fiddle to Morris's first love-geology.
-In later years he lived with his long-term partner, Maureen, and they relocated from Johannesburg to Sedgefield, a coastal town along the Garden Route in the Western Cape Province.
+In later years he lived with his longterm partner, Maureen, and they relocated from Johannesburg to Sedgefield, a coastal town along the Garden Route in the Western Cape Province.
 Maureen sadly passed away a few weeks before Morris, also with Covid-19 related complications.
+With the passing of Prof Morris Viljoen, a huge pillar of the geological fraternity has fallen.
+He will be sorely missed but we take comfort in the fact that our memories of him will live on in the amazing legacy that he has created.
+This tribute has been compiled by the two remaining members of the trio, namely Carl Anhaeusser and colleague Richard Viljoen.